Johann Friedrich Blumenbach

 Johann Friedrich Blumenbach (11 May 1752 – 22 January 1840) was a German physician, naturalist, physiologist, and anthropologist.
 He is considered to be a main founder of zoology and anthropology as comparative, scientific disciplines.
-He was also important as a race theorist.
+He has been called the "founder of racial classifications".

 He was one of the first to explore the study of the human being as an aspect of natural history.
-His teachings in comparative anatomy were applied to his classification of human races, of which he claimed there were five, Caucasian, Mongolian, Malayan, Ethiopian, and American.
-He was a member of what modern historians call the Göttingen School of History.
+His teachings in comparative anatomy were applied to his classification of human races, of which he claimed there were five: Caucasian, Mongolian, Malayan, Ethiopian, and American.
+He was a member of what modern historians call the Göttingen school of history.

+He is considered a pivotal figure in the development of physical anthropology.
 Blumenbach's peers considered him one of the great theorists of his day, and he was a mentor or influence on many of the next generation of German biologists, including Alexander von Humboldt.

 Early life and education

 Blumenbach was born at his family house in Gotha.
 His father was Heinrich Blumenbach, a local school headmaster; his mother was Charlotte Eleonore Hedwig Buddeus.
 He was born into a well-connected family of academics.

 Blumenbach was educated at the Illustrious Gymnasium in Gotha before studying medicine, first at Jena and then at Göttingen.
 He was recognized as a prodigy by the age sixteen in 1768.
-He graduated from the latter in 1775 with his M.D. thesis De generis humani varietate nativa (On the Natural Variety of Mankind, University of Göttingen, which was first published in 1775, then re-issued with changes to the title-page in 1776).
-It is considered one of the most influential works in the development of subsequent concepts of "human races."
+He graduated from the latter in 1775 with his M.D. thesis De generis humani varietate nativa (On the Natural Variety of Mankind, University of Göttingen, which was first published in 1775, then re-issued with changes to the titlepage in 1776).
+It is considered one of the most influential works in the development of subsequent human race concepts.
 It contained the germ of the craniological research to which so many of his subsequent inquiries were directed.